Domestic Violence Battery Defense Attorney San Diego

 To Prove the Crime of Domestic Violence Battery, the prosecution must prove, beyond a reasonable doubt, that the accused used:

-Unlawful Force or violence, as in regular battery, the crime of domestic violence battery is committed when the accused unlawfully uses force or violence.
+Unlawful Force or violence, as in a regular battery, the crime of domestic violence battery is committed when the accused unlawfully uses force or violence.
 The use of force or violence is unlawful when there exists no privilege of self-defense or defense of other persons.

 No requirement of physical injury.
 As in regular battery, there is no requirement that the accused has inflicted an injury on the victim to be guilty of domestic violence battery.
 An unlawful harmful or offensive physical contact is all that is necessary for a domestic violence battery.